tetsufmbio/taxallnomy/README.md

 Contents of this table could be retrieved using script get_lineage.pl (see below).

 ### 3) tree_balanced table
-This table provides the hierarchical structure of Taxallnomy database.
+This table provides the balanced hierarchical structure of Taxallnomy database.

 * tree table content: